andrewsafe/andrewsafe/README.md

 - 👋 Hi, I’m Andrew
-- 👀 I’m interested in some stuff here, some stuff there
+- ⛅️ I’m interested in some stuff here, some stuff there
-- 🌱 Full-stack developer
+- 🌱 Full-snack developer
-- 💞️ I usually work with Sameer (I'm better than him).
+- 🦅 I usually work with Sameer (I'm better than him).
-- 📫 cloud
+- 📫 💫

 <!---
 andrewsafe/andrewsafe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.